socrata/Socrata-PowerShell/README.md

 To install this module:

-1. Download this repository as a ZIP, or clone it locally using `git clone`
+1. Download this repository as a ZIP or `git clone` it locally
 2. Unzip the repository, if necessary
 3. Move the `Socrata-PowerShell` directory to wherever you'd like to keep it
-4. [Import the module] in your PowerShell scripts like so: `Import-Module -Name "./Socrata-PowerShell/Socrata"`
+4. [Import the module] in your PowerShell scripts like so: `Import-Module -Name "./Socrata-PowerShell/Socrata.psm1"`

 Be sure to edit the `-Name` parameter value so it points to the correct path for the `Socrata.psm1` file in your environment.